 Networking on all continents – this is how our students experience their study abroad semester.
 While spending six month abroad in the USA, Asia, Africa, Australia or Europe, our students get in touch new cultures.
-These are the stories of BiTS students who used this amazing possibility to explore the world.
+These are the stories of University of Applied Sciences Europes (UE) students who used this amazing possibility to explore the world.

-Freya Hausmann is a BiTS student from Berlin and spent her semester abroad in Hawaii.
+Freya Hausmann is a UE student from Berlin and spent her semester abroad in Hawaii.
 Now back in Germany she told us about her experience, her impression and inspiration she took home.

 “Time spent away from home, on the other side of the world, will change you and you will start to see the world from a different perspective.”
 Had somebody told me that half a year ago, I would have thought: “Stop driveling” – but now I know it is true.